 Penguin and the Kabuki girls fly off with Bruce, and unfortunately, Barbara doesn’t have a billion-dollar supercomputer to track them down with.
 So she compensates by throwing together some junk from her photography class and straight-up inventing Detective Mode.

-Fearing for his life and also distressed by the lack of Morgan Freeman, Bruce writes Penguin a giant check, and gets booted into the water for his troubles.
+Fearing for his life (and probably half-delirious from the smell), Bruce writes Penguin a giant check, and gets booted into the water for his troubles.
 I’m not very read-up on the legalities of cashing something written by a guy you murder three seconds later, but it’s probably to both their benefits that Batgirl saves Bruce’s ass.

 Alas, while the rescue goes swimmingly, the aftermath does not, especially when Bruce runs away the first chance he gets and leaves Batgirl to fend for herself.